Skip to content

 How it works

-This page covers more advanced topics to understand in depth how data models are created and how data is loaded to the database.
-This can help with troubleshooting or for advanced use cases.
+This page explains in depth how data models are built and how XML data is loaded, which is useful for troubleshooting and advanced use cases.

 Building a data model

-A XML document is a tree-like structure where every element is either a simple type (i.e. a scalar value) or a complex type which has children which can be simple types or complex types.
-Elements can also have attributes, which are also scalar values, which xml2db will handle just as simple type children.
-In this page we will call "properties" the simple type children of an element or its attributes.
+An XML document is a tree where every element is either a simple type (a scalar value) or a complex type with children that are themselves simple or complex types.
+Attributes are also scalar values and are treated the same as simple type children.
+Throughout this page, "properties" refers to the simple type children of an element or its attributes.

-The general idea of xml2db is to convert complex types to a database tables, and simple types or XML attributes into columns in these tables.
-When a complex type has complex type children, they are themselves stored in other tables, and related to their parents with a foreign key constraint, or a relationship table which holds foreign key constraints to both related tables.
+xml2db converts complex types to database tables and simple types or XML attributes to columns.
+When a complex type has complex type children, they are stored in their own tables and linked to their parents via a foreign key or a join table.

 Note